dacunaco/ZendSkeletonApplication/README.md

 Using Composer (recommended)
 ----------------------------
-The recommended way to get a working copy of this project is to clone the repository and use `composer` to install dependencies using the `create-project` command:
+The recommended way to get a working copy of this project is to clone the repository and use `composer` to install dependencies using the `create-project` command :

     curl -s https://getcomposer.org/installer | php --
     php composer.phar create-project -sdev --repository-url="https://packages.zendframework.com" zendframework/skeleton-application path/to/install